-This exciting new project, unfolding over four years from spring 2018, will be an exploration of Pendle Hill’s heritage of radical thinkers and non-conformists, from research investigations through commissions of new art to celebration events.
-The project will provide opportunities for local people of all ages, but especially for young people.
-To kick off our investigation, we want to bring together a team of enthusiastic volunteer researchers.
-Creating a legacy of greater understanding and new artefacts, Pendle Radicals will bring history to life, infuse familiar locations with new meaning and build a renewed sense of pride in this very special place.
+This exciting project is an exploration of Pendle Hill’s heritage of radical thinkers and non-conformists, from research investigations through commissions of new art to celebration events.
+The project is providing opportunities for local people of all ages, such as our team of enthusiastic volunteer researchers.
+Creating a legacy of greater understanding and new artefacts, Pendle Radicals is bringing history to life, infusing familiar locations with new meaning and building a renewed sense of pride in this very special place.

-These are just a first, few names, but the stories are many, and we are just starting on this exploration.
-Over four years our project will bring some of those stories to life.
-In doing so, we can give current residents, especially young people, a new understanding of their history, a reinforced sense of local identity and new pride in where they live.
+These are just a few names, but the stories are many.
+Throughout the project we have been bringing some of those stories to life, giving current residents a new understanding of their history, a reinforced sense of local identity and new pride in where they live.

-Pendle Radicals is a part of the Pendle Hill Landscape Partnership, an ambitious four year scheme led by the Forest of Bowland AONB and involving many local organisations.
-It is made possible by major new funding, announced in February 2018, from Heritage Lottery Fund.
-MPA is delighted to be a part of this exciting new programme for Pendle and Ribble Valley.
-Read all about it on the Bowland website.
+Pendle Radicals was a part of the Pendle Hill Landscape Partnership, an ambitious four year scheme, from 2018 to 2022, led by the Forest of Bowland AONB that involved many local organisations.
+It was made possible by major funding from National Lottery Heritage Fund.
+MPA was delighted to be a part of this exciting programme for Pendle and Ribble Valley.
+Read all about it on the PHLP website.